avelino/avelino.run/content/blog/2026-01-jbundle-distributing-clojure-without-the-graalvm-pain.md

 ## A different bet: embed the runtime

-clj-pack takes the opposite approach.
+jbundle takes the opposite approach.
 Instead of eliminating the JVM, it includes a minimal one.
 The key insight is that `jlink` (available since JDK 9) can produce a custom JVM runtime containing only the modules your application actually uses.
 A typical Clojure CLI app needs `java.base`, `java.logging`, maybe `java.sql` — resulting in a runtime of ~30-50 MB instead of the full ~300 MB JDK.

 The final binary is a single executable file.
 No JVM installation required on the target machine.
 No `.jar` files to manage.
 Just `./my-app` and it runs.

 ## Opening the hood

-clj-pack's pipeline has five stages:
+jbundle's pipeline has five stages:

 ```
 Source Project → Uberjar → JDK (cached) → jlink runtime → Single Binary
 ```

-**Stage 1: Build the uberjar.** clj-pack detects your build system automatically.
+**Stage 1: Build the uberjar.** jbundle detects your build system automatically.
 If it finds `deps.edn` with a `build.clj`, it runs `clojure -T:build uber`.
 If it finds `project.clj`, it runs `lein uberjar`.
 You can also pass a pre-built `.jar` directly.

-**Stage 2: Ensure a JDK is available.** clj-pack queries the [Adoptium API](https://api.adoptium.net/v3) to download a JDK matching your target platform.
-Downloads are cached in `~/.clj-pack/cache/jdk-{version}-{os}-{arch}` and verified via SHA256.
+**Stage 2: Ensure a JDK is available.** jbundle queries the [Adoptium API](https://api.adoptium.net/v3) to download a JDK matching your target platform.
+Downloads are cached in `~/.jbundle/cache/jdk-{version}-{os}-{arch}` and verified via SHA256.

 **Stage 3: Detect required Java modules.** It runs `jdeps --print-module-deps` on your uberjar to discover which Java modules are actually referenced.
 If jdeps fails (common with complex JARs), it falls back to a sensible default set.